How To Get Started With Digital Marketing Automation

 Step 6: Optimise your website

-Now that you have your marketing automation system, it’s time to optimise your site.
+Now that you have your marketing automation system optimising your site is time.
 In addition to having a clean and attractive landing page, you should have a clear call to action.
 Make sure it is located somewhere prominent on your site.

 You can also add calls to action to the forms on your landing page.
 In addition to being visible, your call to action should be relevant to your product or service.